sanyaade/Spark-1/README.md

 To build Spark you will need GNU make, NodeJS and Java installed.
 Although you can just download pre-made versions from [the website](http://sparkjs.co.uk/download.html).

+If you have all three of these then you can build Spark with the following commands.

+ * Combine source files, compress and validate with JSHint - `make`
+ * Combine source files and validate with JSHint - `make develop`
+ * Just validate the already present `spark.js` - `make validate`

 ## Licences

 ### MIT